Sandham-a/ms4-nix-melts/README.md

 ### Products
 _ _ _

-- All posters can be viewed by any user whether logged in or out.
+- All wax melts can be viewed by any user whether logged in or out.
-- Categories are listed in the navbar for easy access as well as a search bar.
+- Collections are listed in the navbar for easy access as well as a search bar.
 - Sorting posters by various fields is also an option.
 - the 'All Products' view is randomised to ensure users are always offered something new to encourage new purchases.
 - A banner is displayed advertising the free delivery threshold.